vague7/tradebench/README.md

 The initial scaffold is complete and organized for the three-engineer handoff.
 The repo is now ready to push to GitHub, and each engineer can branch from `main` and work on their own target area.

-## Phase 1 Scaffold

-This repository currently contains the root contracts, shared module, proto definitions, migrations, and generation scripts required for the Day Zero baseline.

 ## Layout